Lin-Thet-Zaw/xauusd5mTimeFrameAndDailyTFrame/README.md

 Timeframe & Account Setup: Run two separate EAs across two trading accounts, one for the 5-minute (5min TF) timeframe and the other for the Daily (Daily TF) timeframe.

-Deposit Requirements: For a lot size of 0.05, a minimum deposit of $50 is required.
-A deposit of $200 is recommended for optimal performance.
+Deposit Requirements: For a lot size of 0.01, and a minimum deposit of $200 is required.
+A deposit of $300 is recommended for optimal performance.

 Monthly Start: The EA must be started at the beginning of the month.